Lichen Planus

 Research say’s that up to 40% of scarred alopecia is due to Lichen Planopilaris.

-Conventional Treatment:
+Conventional Treatment

 In conventional therapy the treatment generally comprises of short tapered courses of prednisone in combination therapy with retinoids or anti-malarial drugs.

-Other options include psoralen-UV-A, systemic and topical steroids, etc but its efficacy for the treatment is not proved.
+Other options include psoralen-UV-A, systemic and topical steroids, etc. but its efficacy for the treatment is not proved.

-Scope of homeopathy:
+Scope of homeopathy

 Lichen Planopilaris should be treated as quickly as possible to avoid permanent hair loss.
-Treatment is case- dependant, as severity of symptoms, extent of the lesions and response to treatment vary from individual to individual.
+Treatment is case- dependent, as severity of symptoms, extent of the lesions and response to treatment vary from individual to individual.

 If not treated in early stages, it may lead to permanent loss of hair and in such cases homeopathy is helpful to stop the further progress of the disease.